typhonjs-fvtt-scratch/demo-rollup-module/README.md

 feature enhancement to the core Foundry code open an
 <a target=”_blank” href="https://gitlab.com/foundrynet/foundryvtt/-/issues">issue on the main tracker</a>.
 <p></p>
+A very useful tip if you are using an IDE like JetBrains WebStorm is to add the public foundry scripts directory as a second content root to your project.
+This will enable intelligent code completion for `foundry.js` and can greatly aid your understanding of Foundry.
+Also add the system that you are using such as `dnd5e` (found in `./FoundryVTT-Data/Data/systems/dnd5e`) as a third content root and automatic code completion will be enabled for it as well.
+Here is a <a target=”_blank” href="https://i.imgur.com/31vHCeP.png">link showing </a> where to enable additional content roots in WebStorm.
+<p></p>
 The description above doesn't cover all the details for Foundry development and using this repo as a starter project, so you are left up to your own to explore the repo for now.
+However, this is a ton more information than I had when I got started with Foundry module development a month ago (Oct '20).
 The comments in the code and configuration files should provide insight.
 This is the essential build & development process for all my "TyphonJS FVTT" modules forthcoming.
 Best of luck and I hope you enjoy developing for Foundry with Rollup too.
 I will provide more details in time, but feel free to reach out on Discord (MLeahy#4299) or post an issue in this repo.
 Drop by
 <a target=”_blank” href="https://discord.gg/47ndUBqxC4">The League of Extraordinary Foundry developers</a> and the main
 <a target=”_blank” href="https://discord.gg/foundryvtt">Foundry VTT Discord</a> servers too!
 </td>